The Getaway (1994 film): Filming

 The film was shot in Yuma, Phoenix, and The Apache Lodge in Prescott, Arizona.
 The location portrayed as the Border Hotel in El Paso is the Hotel Del Sol (formerly Hotel Del Ming) in Yuma.
 It was filmed in the spring of 1993 and was originally set to be released in December of that year.

 The film included a torrid sex scene between Baldwin and Basinger.
 Director Donaldson said:

 These scenes are always the toughest of any scenes to do....
 People get into acting not to be exhibitionists, necessarily.
 They get into it because they love acting.
 And then you're basically trying to convince them that this part of the story is essential....
 Basically my philosophy of how to do these scenes is to give the actors as much freedom and privacy as you can possibly bring to it, and let them feel that ultimately you won't compromise them.
 That you won't make them look stupid or expose more of themselves than they would perhaps like to see.
 It has to be relevant to the movie and be tasteful.

 "Although we were co-stars we knew we had to forget we were married in real life," Basinger said.
 "We each had a separate relationship with the director.
 There was none of this let's go home and talk about it under the sheets and gang up on him the next day...
 I can't begin to tell you how well the working experience turned out."

 Jennifer Tilly said she loved doing the nude scene with Michael Madsen: "At first, it was scary, but you know there's something very freeing about taking your clothes off in front of 50 people."

 Reception

 Critical response

 The film garnered negative reviews from critics.
 It has an approval rating of 33% on Rotten Tomatoes based on 24 reviews, with a weighted average of 4.9/10.
-It earned a Razzie Award and a Stinkers Bad Movie Awards nomination for Kim Basinger as Worst Actress, but she lost both trophies to Sharon Stone for Intersection and The Specialist.
+Kim Basinger earned nominations for the Golden Raspberry Award for Worst Actress at the 15th Golden Raspberry Awards and the Stinkers Bad Movie Award at the 1994 Stinkers Bad Movie Awards, but she lost both trophies to Sharon Stone for Intersection and The Specialist.
 Baldwin later referred to the film as "a bomb".

 In retrospect, Michael Madsen was very proud of the film: "It was a pretty good movie.
 I don’t think it was really released right.
 I think it should’ve been a wider release.
 I think they should’ve left it out a little bit longer."